need R actor

 scripted actors, and is similar to the problem in the EML200 parser and the WSDL

-#4 Updated by Matt Jones about 14 years ago
+#4 Updated by Matt Jones over 14 years ago

 A limitied R actor is now working on Windows and Linux and Mac (although limited